matthieuSolente/email-darkmode/README.md

 }
 ```

-## MSO Gradient Solution to keep text colors in Office 365 Dark, Outlook 2021 dark, Windows 11 Mail dark (hacks and code from Nicole Merlin)
+## MSO Gradient Solution to keep text colors in Office 365 Dark, Outlook 2021 dark, Outlook 2024 dark (hacks and code from Nicole Merlin)

 The following techniques were discovered and popularized by Nicole Merlin through the articles she wrote on Envato (link at the end of each chapter).All the code come directly from the article on the Envato website and all credits go to Envato articles.
 I put the reference link under each part

 >This works on
 - ✔️ Office 365 Dark (Win)
 - ✔️ Outlook 2021 (dark)
+- ✔️ Outlook 2024 (dark)
-- ✔️ Windows 11 Mail (dark)
+- ❌ Windows 11 Mail (dark)

-To Preserve the Color of Text in Darkmode, we can add a class to the code we want to fix.
+To Preserve the Color of Text when we have a background color that change in Darkmode, we can add a class to the code we want to fix.
+This also works with VML.

 For example, for a white text, in the code: